Treasury is pleased to accept requests for Coronavirus State and Local Fiscal Recovery Funds.

 To complete a submission on behalf of your jurisdiction, you will be asked to provide the following information:

-- Jurisdiction name, taxpayer ID number, DUNS Number, and address
+- Jurisdiction name, taxpayer ID number (TIN), UEI number, and address

 - Authorized representative name, title, and email